GlizzyChief/SillyTavern-1.8.4-fix/README.md

 ## Windows
 For using on Windows, simply make sure to install chromium and chromedriver.
+ALTERNATIVELY, just having chrome installed works!
-Then, download the project either as .zip or using git (same as above) Afterwards, open `src/poe-client.js` with Notepad, move to the 37th line and replace `/usr/bin/chromium` with the path to your chromium.exe and simply run start.bat!
+Then, download the project either as .zip or using git (same as above) Afterwards, open `src/poe-client.js` with Notepad, move to the 37th line and replace `/usr/bin/chromium` with the path to your chrome.exe and simply run start.bat!
+To get the path, right click on your chrome shortcut.
+Then, press "Open file location".
+Then, in the opened folder, find "chrome.exe", and, while holding shift, right click on it.
+In the opened menu, press "Copy path".
+MAKE SURE TO ADD EXTRA \ to all \ IN THE PATH!

 ## Other OSes
 For getting it to work any other operating system, please contact me!

 ## Known issues
+- Looks like Cloudflare currently detects windows, working on bypassing it!
 - Streaming responses and suggestion currently don't work.
 - Performance depends somewhat on the device, currently averaging 22 seconds on PC and varies somewhat on mobile.
 However, due to selenium issues, it seems that at least 2 GBs of RAM are needed to run smoothly.
 For older devices, please check out [the chrome version of the project](https://github.com/GlizzyChief/SillyTavern-1.8.4-fix-chrome)